 We must make certain estimates and judgments in determining income tax expense for financial statement purposes.
 These estimates and judgments are used in the calculation of tax credits, tax benefits and deductions, and in the calculation of tax assets and liabilities.
 Significant changes to these estimates may result in an increase or decrease to our tax provision in a subsequent period.

 We must assess the likelihood that we will be able to recover our deferred tax assets.
 If recovery is not likely on a more-likely-than-not basis, we must increase our provision for income taxes by recording a valuation allowance against our deferred tax assets.
 Should there be a change in our ability to recover our deferred tax assets, our provision for income taxes would fluctuate in the period of the change.

 We account for uncertain tax positions in accordance with authoritative guidance related to income taxes.
 The calculation of our unrecognized tax benefits involves dealing with uncertainties in the application of complex tax regulations.
 As such, we are required to make many subjective assumptions and judgments regarding our income tax exposures.
 We record unrecognized tax benefits for anticipated tax audit issues in the U.S. and other tax jurisdictions based on our estimate of whether, and the extent to which, additional tax liabilities are more-likely-than-not assuming the tax authorities have full knowledge of all relevant information.
 If we ultimately determine that the tax liabilities are unnecessary, we reverse the liabilities and recognize a tax benefit during the period in which it occurs.
 This may occur for a variety of reasons, such as the expiration of the statute of limitations on a particular tax return or the completion of an examination by the relevant tax authority.
-We record an additional charge in our provision for taxes in the period in which we determine that the recorded unrecognized tax benefits are less than the expected ultimate settlement.
+We record an additional charge in our provision for taxes in the period in which we determine that the expected ultimate settlement.

 Our policy is to classify accrued interest and penalties related to the accrued liability for unrecognized tax benefits in the provision for income taxes.
-For the years ended December 31, 2020, 2019 and 2018, we did not recognize any significant penalties or interest related to unrecognized tax benefits.
-See "Note 15 - Income Taxes" of the Notes to Consolidated Financial Statements for additional
+For the year ended December 31, 2021, we recognized \$0.3 million of interest and penalties, and for the years ended December 31, 2020, and 2019, we did not recognize any significant penalties or interest related to unrecognized tax benefits.
+See "Note 15 - Income Taxes" of the Notes to Consolidated Financial Statements for additional detail.